HeliumEdu/frontend/README.md

 A development server will be started at http://localhost:3000.

-Note that environment-specific credentials are stored in corresponding .env.{{ domain_environment }} files committed to this repository.
-As these are frontned environment variables, there are no sensitive details here, so any environment's configuration can safely be committed to the repository.
+Note that all environment variables are declared in the `.env` with their default values.
+Environment-specific overrides (for instance, `REACT_APP_API_HOST`) should be set as system environment variables, then these shell definitions will override the defaults in `.env` when `make build` is run.